Clementine951/ALGOSUP_2022_Project_4_C/Documents/Technical.md

 - [Unity Documentation](https://unity.com/fr)
 - [C# Documentation](https://docs.microsoft.com/fr-fr/dotnet/csharp/)

-## 7. Version 2.0
+## 8. Version 2.0

-In the Version 2.0, we thought about adding those functionnalities :
+In the Version 2.0, we thought about adding those functionalities :
 - You could be able to customise your avatar to make it like you.
 It could be more realistic for visitors
 - Being able to interact with the different NPCs (talk, etc)
 - Have an automated visit of the school